Connect with others who understand.

 Written by Emily Wagner, M.S.

-Lung cancers can be difficult to diagnose due to lack of regular screening.
-Most often, lung cancer is found when symptoms become noticeable.
-If you believe you are experiencing symptoms of lung cancer, speak with your doctor.
+Lung cancers can be difficult to diagnose due to a lack of regular screening.
+Most lung cancer cases are diagnosed after symptoms become noticeable, which often occurs in advanced stages.
+If you believe you're experiencing lung cancer symptoms, speak with your doctor.

-Lung cancer is the second most common cancer for both men and women in the U.S. Most people who are diagnosed with lung cancer are 65 years or older, with few people diagnosed before the age of 45.
-The two main types of lung cancer are non-small cell lung cancer (NSCLC) and small cell lung cancer (SCLC).
+Lung cancer is the second most common cancer overall in the U.S., after breast cancer in women and prostate cancer in men, according to the American Cancer Society.
+Most people diagnosed with lung cancer are 65 or older, and few people are diagnosed before age 45.
+The two main types of lung cancer are non-small cell lung cancer (NSCLC) and small cell lung cancer.

 The diagnostic process begins with a visit to your doctor.
-Your doctor will start with a medical history and physical exam to identify possible risk factors for and symptoms of lung cancer.
-If they find anything during the exam that might suggest lung cancer, more tests will be done.
+They’ll start by taking a medical history and doing a physical exam to identify possible risk factors for and symptoms of lung cancer.
+If they find anything that suggests lung cancer, more tests will be done.

 Imaging Tests

-Imaging tests can be used to look inside the lungs to identify if cancer is present and if it has spread.
-Imaging can be used:
+Imaging tests allow doctors to view the lungs to see if cancer is present and has spread.
+These tests can be used to:

-• To check for possible signs of relapse (cancer growing back after treatment)
+• Monitor for signs of recurrence (cancer growing back after treatment)

 Chest X-Ray

-A chest X-ray is usually the first imaging test your doctor will perform to look for any abnormal areas or masses in the lung.
-Images are taken from the front and back of the chest.
-Chest X-rays have also been studied as a method of lung cancer screening, but they are not as informative as other methods.
-If your doctor finds something on a chest X-ray, they will often order a computed tomography (CT) scan to confirm the findings.
+A chest X-ray is usually the first imaging test your doctor will perform to look for abnormal areas or masses in the lung.
+X-rays capture images from the front and side of the chest.
+Chest X-rays have also been studied as a way to screen for lung cancer, but they’re not as informative as other methods.
+If your doctor finds an abnormality on a chest X-ray, they’ll often order a computed tomography (CT) scan to confirm the findings.

 Computed Tomography Scan